 Major League Baseball pitchers are imposing athletes with the power to hurl a small, spherical object at mind-bending speeds.
 Good pitchers can intimidate hitters and take control of a game.
 From the pitcher's mound, they stand like Greek gods upon mountaintops, firing lightning bolts and striking fear into the hearts of their mere-mortal opponents.

 Until these pitchers themselves come up to the plate, and they begin to look more geek than Greek.
 As we watch these world-class athletes haplessly flail away at a little ball they seem to have no hope of hitting, we can't help but ask ourselves: Why are pitchers such bad hitters?

-If you are a fan of a National League team, this can be infuriating, although it is also one of the things that make National League play so interesting.
-You have eight guys doing their best at the plate and one guy who acts like he’s never seen a baseball bat before.
+Prior to the Universal Designated Hitter Rule instituted in 2022, if you were a fan of a National League team, this could be infuriating, although it is also one of the things that made National League play so interesting.
+You had eight guys doing their best at the plate and one guy who acts like he’s never seen a baseball bat before.

 Pitchers played in high school where they had to bat, and maybe they were even good hitters in college.
-If they are starting pitchers in the National League, they know they are going to have a couple of at-bats in every start.
-Even American League pitchers need to make plate appearances during interleague games.
+If they were starting pitchers in the National League, they knew they were going to have a couple of at-bats in every start.
+Even American League pitchers needed to make plate appearances during interleague games.
 Surely, they should look a little more comfortable up there at the plate.

 As we’ll see, there are some good reasons many pitchers can’t hit, and it isn’t because they are bad athletes who aren’t willing to spend time in the batting cage.